brooklynrail/brooklynrail-platform/content/events/2021/10/number-305-leonardo-drew.md

 ---
 title: "Number 305: Leonardo Drew"
-deck: Featuring Drew and Eleanor Hartney.
+deck: Featuring Drew and Eleanor Hartney
 summary: Artist Leonardo Drew joins art critic and author Eleanor Hartney for a conversation.
 We conclude with a poetry reading by Imogen Xtian.
 people: